tdkotecha/CalculiX-Workflow/Plasticity/Readme.md

 * For example, In this Analysis, there are two sets defined in Gmsh, that are lower and Upper.
 You can check this Sets in .geo file.
 * Both this sets can be checked in CGX with command ,prnt se'.

-In the photo below, we can see the sets which are defined in gmsh, in CGX
+In the photo below, we can see the sets in CGX, which are defined in gmsh (.geo file)
 <img src="Refs/Sets-Plasticity.png" width="800" title="Set Definition">